ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-grouping/index.md

 <grid-example title='Open by Default' name='open-by-default' type='generated' options='{ "enterprise": true, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>

-## Sticky Groups
+## Suppressing Sticky Groups

-To enable sticky groups, set the `groupRowsSticky` property to true.
+By default the group nodes stick to the top of the Grid, to disable this behaviour, set the `suppressGroupRowsSticky` property to true.
 This behaviour applies to all row group levels.

-<grid-example title='Sticky Groups' name='sticky-groups' type='generated' options='{ "enterprise": true, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>
+<grid-example title='Sticky Groups' name='suppress-sticky-groups' type='generated' options='{ "enterprise": true, "extras": ["alasql"], "modules": ["serverside"] }'></grid-example>

 ## Row Group Footers